 The Executive Secretary is in charge of internal communications, attendance, the annual apparel order, and other projects aimed toward improving the overall experience of being in the Band.
 Her goal is to ensure that information from the Executive Committee is being relayed to the Band’s membership and vice-versa, via minutes, calendars, and e-mails.

 The Director’s specific concern is the Band’s musical quality.
 Music rehearsals are planned and conducted by the Director in coordination with the Student Director, Musical Activities Committee, and Director’s Assistants.
 For more information about Mr. Sadowski, click here.

 Involvement from the Start

 Being a new student on a new campus can be a daunting experience.
-Since most new students were active participants in student organizations in high school, going to a new place and trying to find the same level of involvement can be overwhelming.
+Since most new students were active participants in student organizations in high school and/or community college, going to a new place and trying to find the same level of involvement can be overwhelming.
 One of the goals of senior officers is to make newer members feel comfortable from the start.